 Craft with clay

 Pop into any craft shop and you will see a wide variety of crafting clay.
 My personal favourite is Jovi or Das air-drying clay, but there is also polymer clay, femo, sculpey and a host of other types of clay that you can use for crafting.
-If you want to try out Jovi clay, pop into Showbiz at Cresta Centre, or your local craft/hobby shop.

 The most popular clay craft is making jewellery, because let's be honest, it's not always easy to find what you are looking for at the right price.
 Plus, with clay you can create truly one-of-a-kind jewellery.